- Brand name

 This is particularly important if you are currently using any other type of anti-glaucoma medication or any other eye drops.

-Do not put BETOPTIC Eye Drops into your eye(s) while you are wearing soft contact lenses.
+Do not put Betoptic into your eye(s) while you are wearing soft contact lenses.

-You can put your soft contact lenses back into your eyes 15 minutes after you have used BETOPTIC Eye Drops.
+You can put your soft contact lenses back into your eyes 15 minutes after you have used Betoptic.

-If you are unsure about when, or how, to stop using BETOPTIC Eye Drops you should talk to your doctor.
+If you are not sure if you should start using Betoptic, talk to your doctor.

 How to use BETOPTIC